Vineeth-chaitanya/talentfit-engine/README.md

-# TalentFit Engine
+# TalentFi

-**TalentFit Engine** is an explainable resume-to-job matching system that parses a resume and job description, extracts structured skills, computes a fit score, and shows evidence-based strengths, gaps, and resume improvement suggestions.
+**TalentFit** is an explainable resume-to-job matching system that parses a resume and job description, extracts structured skills, computes a fit score, and shows evidence-based strengths, gaps, and resume improvement suggestions.

 ---